...WITH FLOWERS

 Oil on panel 2021 34 x 26cm 13 x 10in

-• Two Roses – dark version
+• Two Roses with a dark ground

 Two more gorgeous roses, slightly different in colour and are the result of another workshop with Paul Foxton.
 The rich colours within the cups are the most vibrant with the petals fading in intensity as they curve away from and around, the vivid heart.
 This first painting has a deep background that offsets the pale petals beautifully.
 One rose is in shadow which heightens the transparency of the petals at the back in a rather astonishing way.
 The pattern made by the stems and leaves gives a strong contrast to the composition.